dengking/Hardware/docs/CPU-memory-access/Memory-alignment/developer.ibm-Data-alignment-Straighten-up-and-fly-right/index.md

 Writing some tests illustrates the performance penalties of **unaligned memory access**.
 The test is simple: you read, negate, and write back the numbers in a ten-megabyte buffer.
 These tests have two variables:

-1. **The size, in bytes, in which you process the buffer.** First you’ll process the buffer one byte at a time.
+1、**The size, in bytes, in which you process the buffer.** First you’ll process the buffer one byte at a time.
 Then you’ll move onto two-, four- and eight-bytes at a time.

-2. **The alignment of the buffer.** You’ll stagger the alignment of the buffer by incrementing the pointer to the buffer and running each test again.
+2、**The alignment of the buffer.** You’ll stagger the alignment of the buffer by incrementing the pointer to the buffer and running each test again.

 These tests were performed on a 800 MHz PowerBook G4.
 To help normalize performance fluctuations from interrupt processing, each test was run ten times, keeping the average of the runs.
 First up is the test that operates on a single byte at a time: